Terahertz radiation induced attractive-repulsive Fermi polaron conversion in transition metal dichalcogenide monolayers: Effect of electron gas heating by THz radiation

+In this work for simplicity we consider electrons described by quasiequilibrium distribution which is parametrized by the electron density $n_e$, which remains constant under THz illumination, and temperature $T$.
+Actual form of the electron distribution function determined from the full kinetic equation can be different, but for our purposes it is sufficient to determine the electron gas temperature that controls the relevant electron-polaron scattering processes.
+To determine the electron gas temperature $T$ under THz irradiation one needs, in general, to solve the heat balance equation

-where $C(T)$ is electron gas heat heat capacity, $Q=Q_D+Q_{DP}$ is the heating rate caused by the Drude absorption, and $Q_l$ is the energy loss rate to the lattice.
-Under the experimentally conditions of pulsed excitation and under assumptions of the degenerate electron gas with the heat capacity and weak losses to the lattice we have
+where $C(T)$ is electron gas heat heat capacity, $Q=Q_D+Q_{LA}+ Q_{O}$ is the heating rate caused by the Drude absorption, and $Q_l$ is the energy loss rate to the lattice.
+The heat capacity $C(T)$ varies between two limits

-where $\tau_{\rm THz}$ is the duration of the THz pulse.
-For the parameters realized in the experiment\cite{venanzi2021terahertz,venanzi2024ultrafast}, the temperature of the electron gas after THz pulse is of the order of several tens of Kelvins, see Fig.~\ref{fig2}.
-This result is in agreement with Ref.~\cite{venanzi2021terahertz}.
-Note that Eq.~\eqref{T:ai} becomes inapplicable at $T \gtrsim E_F/3$, in which case the statistics starts to approach the Boltzmann one and the heat capacity can be estimated as $C_B^{2D} = n_ek_B$.
+valid for degenerate and non-degenerate electrons, respectively.
+To simplify calculations we use a piecewise approximation for $C(T)$ based on two asymptotics in Eq.~\eqref{spec:heat}.

+The electron energy is lost as a result of emission of the acoustic and optical phonons.
+The energy loss rate can be written in the form